How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 By setting their own personal boundaries they will support good mental health.

 Example: Sophie is a 13-year-old who loves playing football and is a key player on her school team.
-Recently, her coach asked her to join an additional weekend training squad, but Sophie is also preparing for important exams.
-She’s starting to feel overwhelmed by the demands on her time.
+Recently, her coach asked her to join an extra weekend training squad, but Sophie is also preparing for important exams.
+She’s starting to feel overwhelmed by everything she needs to do.

 Using her assertiveness skills, Sophie talks to her coach and says, “I really enjoy football, and I don’t want to let the team down, but I’m also preparing for my exams.
 To keep up with my schoolwork, I can only attend weekday practices for now.”